 It's unobstructed tall ceilings and stone and brick interior help to create a fantastic sound when musicians play here.

-Mazel Musical Arts Society regrets to announce that our music school and studio will be closed for fall classes due to fire damage from the Weymouth fire, directly across the street that took down two buildings in August 2018.
-We promise to keep you posted for some amazing inspiring musician sessions, including singing, improv and coop radio streaming.
-We are planning on adding complete interactive whiteboard with sound systems and broadcasting equipment to this fine acoustical space.
+Mazel Musical Arts Society music school and studio was closed for Fall 2018 through 2019 classes due to fire damage from the Weymouth fire, directly across the street that took down two buildings in August, 2018.
+We are continuing to recover and will continue to keep you posted for some amazing inspiring musician sessions, including singing, improv and coop radio streaming.
+We have recently added a complete interactive 3/4 green room with lighting and sound systems and broadcasting equipment to this fine acoustical space.
 Though the façade is currently partially repaired, we still have to fix the roof, which was heavily damaged by the fire.
 The insurance company unfortunately did not respond positively to our claim to repair the roof.
 We are hoping to fix the roof this season, but will need community support.
 Thanks for your patience while we rebuild.

 Please note: If you feel more comfortable writing a check than using PayPal, please make check payable to Mazel Musical Arts Society and drop it off at any RBC bank or send it to Box 418, Weymouth, Nova Scotia B0W 3T0 CANADA